create3000/x_ite/docs/_posts/components/Grouping/Group.md

 Group is a Grouping node that can contain most nodes.

-The Group node belongs to the **Grouping** component and requires at least level **1,** its default container field is *children.* It is available since VRML 2.0 and from X3D version 3.0 or higher.
+The Group node belongs to the **Grouping** component and requires at least support level **1,** its default container field is *children.* It is available since VRML 2.0 and from X3D version 3.0 or higher.

 ## Hierarchy